 Swimming with leopard sharks is one of La Jolla's best summer attractions and a great things to do in San Diego with kids this summer.

-La Jolla is home to the largest aggregation of leopard sharks in the world and it’s possible to enjoy them in even knee-deep water.
+La Jolla is home to the largest aggregation of leopard sharks in the world, and it’s possible to enjoy them in even knee-deep water.
 Females come to incubate in warm waters near The Marine Room restaurant on La Jolla Shores beach.

 Yes, they’re safe to be around.
-Numbers usually peak in July and August so plan to paddle out on SUP or kayak for a look.
+Numbers usually peak in July and August, so plan to paddle out on SUP or kayak for a look.
 You can also snorkel and swim among them (minimize kicking to avoid scaring them away).

 8. Visit the San Diego Zoo

-Every dollar that you spend at San Diego Zoo goes toward upkeep and animals and they do need our support after being closed.
-I suggest going when it opens so that you can both stay cool and see the animals when they’re usually the most active.
-If you don’t have an annual pass, don’t forget to use my promo code below for San Diego Zoo tickets.
+Every dollar you spend at San Diego Zoo goes toward upkeep and animals.
+I suggest going when it opens so you can stay cool and see the animals when they’re usually the most active.

-ACCESS MY EXCLUSIVE DISCOUNTS
+GET MY EXCLUSIVE TICKET DISCOUNTS

 *By texting the word SDZOO to 1-833-490-0799 you agree to receive automated promotional messages with how to secure my deeper ticket discount and this agreement isn’t a condition of any purchase.
 Msg and data rates may apply.
 2 msg/mo.
 Reply STOP to cancel.
 Read my full privacy policy.

-I’ve written extensively about San Diego Zoo (we’re members) so you can also check my San Diego Zoo tips, what to see at San Diego Zoo for kids, and a quick round-up of where to eat given the reduced capacity.
+I’ve written extensively about San Diego Zoo (we’re members), so you can also check my San Diego Zoo tips, what to see at San Diego Zoo for kids, and a quick round-up of where to eat given the reduced capacity.

-10. Spot Koi at Japanese Friendship Garden
+10. Spot Koi at the Japanese Friendship Garden

 Koi swim in a pond at the Japanese Friendship Garden.